yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 The Adreno 500 series is too old for yuzu.
 Its proprietary Vulkan driver lacks many of the necessary features needed, and Turnip has no plans to support it either.

-Mali is a textbook case of good hardware being headbutted into uselessness by its available drivers.
+Mali is an example of good hardware being limited by the quirks of its available drivers.
-Unlike Adreno, Mali has no viable Mesa alternative to save it, and the current proprietary Mali drivers are in very bad shape for Switch emulation.
+Unlike Adreno, Mali has no viable Mesa alternative to save it, and the current proprietary Mali drivers are in bad shape for Switch emulation.
 Its current status is that it won’t boot any game on yuzu, but:

-{{< imgs
+{{< single-title-imgs
-	"./mali.jpg| Internal dev build, work-in-progress in getting Mali running."
+    "Internal dev build, work-in-progress in getting Mali running."
+    "./mali.jpg"
+    "./mali2.jpg"
     >}}

 We’re working on solving all the quirks needed to get Mali rendering on yuzu as soon as possible.
 This is the most popular GPU vendor on the platform after all.
-But, as you can see, it will take some time.
 Mali support will happen, we just need some breathing room.

 The last case of hardware that should work, but doesn’t, is the AMD RDNA2-based Xclipse 920 from Samsung, used only in the latest Exynos 2200 SoC, and somehow completely skipped from the S23 series phones.